University Administrative Policies

 4.3.1.1.
 Contracts and Grants Documents

-The Executive Vice President for Administration has authority to sign contracts and grant documents requiring approval for sponsored projects for main campus and the branches.
+The Executive Vice President for Finance and Administration has authority to sign contracts and grant documents requiring approval for sponsored projects for main campus and the branches.

 4.3.1.2.
 Proposals